Vidisha231106/CloneFest_ImageGallery/README.md

 - **Dynamic Image Gallery**: A responsive grid layout that displays all user-accessible images
 - **Full-Screen Lightbox Viewer**: A beautiful, immersive viewer for individual images with easy navigation
 - **Image Management**: Securely edit or delete your own uploaded images
-- **AI Image Generation**: Generate images from text prompts using Replicate AI
+- **AI Image Generation**: Generate images from text prompts using Hugging Face's Stable Diffusion XL
+- **Performance Optimized**: Fast loading with thumbnail support, skeleton loading states, and optimistic UI updates
+- **Real-time Collaboration**: Live updates using Supabase realtime subscriptions for seamless multi-user experience
 - **Theming Engine**: A floating color palette editor to customize the application's entire look and feel in real-time
 - **Role-Based Permissions**: A backend system to support different user roles (user, editor, admin)
 - **Album Management**: A dedicated view for creating and organizing images into albums